KALKALPEN NATIONAL PARK

 AUSTRIA'S FOREST NATIONAL PARK

 The Kalkalpen National Park protects Austria's largest contiguous forest wilderness.
 It is the most important forest national park in the Alpine region.
 The protected area includes the Reichraminger Hintergebirge and the Sengsengebirge in the south-east of Upper Austria.
-Its varied and closely interwoven habitat mosaic, consisting of around 30 types of forest, is the foundation of a high level of biodiversity.
+Its varied and closely interwoven habitat mosaic, consisting of around 30 forest types, is the foundation of a high level of biodiversity.
 More than 10,000 species of animals, plants and fungi, including highly demanding primeval forest relict species, can be found in the various forests.
 By abandoning human use, dismantling infrastructure and removing obstacles to the free flow of natural processes since its establishment, the future prospects of high-ranking protected species in the 16,000-hectare, non-intervention natural zone have improved enormously.

 Spring in the primeval beech forest